aeturrell/home/_posts/2018-01-31-publication-quality-plots-in-python.md

 ### Update 2021.03.06

-I recommend the style file below for quick, publication quality plots in Python using Matplotlib (tested on 3.3.4 and Python 3.8).
+I now recommend the style file below for quick, publication quality plots in Python using Matplotlib (tested on 3.3.4 and Python 3.8).
 To use the style, save it in a file called 'plot_style.txt' and load it in Matplotlib using:

 ```python
 import matplotlib.pyplot as plt